kaminishethsrinivasan-AI/AI-Product-Strategy-ES/01-the-bet/prototype.md

 ## The Bet in One Sentence
 <!-- What you're building, for whom, why now -->
+An autonomous AI agent becomes every Category Leader's most trusted sourcing partner.

 ## Kill Criteria
 <!-- When would you stop?
 What evidence would kill this bet? -->
+This product only works if it becomes a compounding, trusted, financially accurate procurement intelligence layer embedded into enterprise decision-making.